farazsth98/farazsth98.github.io/_posts/2015-07-12-poliCTF-Reversemeplz.md

 ---
 layout: post
 title: poliCTF 2015 Reversemeplz
-category: CTF
+category: Reverse Engineering
-tags: RE CTF poliCTF
+tags: RE poliCTF
 ---

-# poliCTF 2015 Reversemeplz
 **Points:** 200
 **Solves:** 108
-**Category:** Reverse
+**Category:** Reverse Engineering
 **Description:**

 > Last month I was trying to simplify an algorithm.. and I found how to mess up a source really really bad.
 And then this challenge is born.
 Maybe is really simple or maybe is so hard that all of you will give up.
 Good luck!